cianshannon/IMDB-Sentimental-Analysis/README.md

-# IMDB-Sentimental-Analysis
+# IMDB-Sentimental-Analysis-With-Random-Forest

-# Sentiment Analysis with Random Forest

-This repository contains a Python project for sentimental analysis on IMDB movie reviews.
+This repository contains a Python project for sentimental analysis of IMDB movie reviews.
 The project uses a Random Forest Classifier to predict sentiment from text data.
-It demonstrates data loading, cleaning, preprocessing, and modelling using sklearn's machine learning library.
+It demonstrates data loading, cleaning, preprocessing, and modelling using Sklearn's machine-learning library.

 ## Dataset